 Quincy Reservoir (City of Aurora)

-Water temperature is 64 degrees.
+Water temperature is 68 degrees.
 Fishing is restricted to artificial flies and lures only.
-Only watercraft capable of being launched by hand is permitted.
+Only watercrafts capable of being launched by hand are permitted; electric motors only.
 All watercraft must be inspected prior to launch.
-Trout fishing is fair-to-good using spoons and flies.
-Bass is good using soft plastics, buzz baits and jigs.
-Bass fishing has really picked up!
+Trout fishing is fair to good using spoons and flies.
+Bass fishing is good using soft plastics, buzz baits and jigs.
+Smallmouth reports using jigs and swim baits off the dam.
 No other reports at this time.
 For more information call 303-693-5463.
-Park hours for May: 5:30 a.m. to 9:00 p.m.
+Park hours for May are 5 a.m. to 9 p.m.

 Standley Lake (City of Westminster, Jefferson County)

 Standley Lake is open for day boating and permit holders.
-The current lake temperature is approximately 61 degrees.
-Walleye, wiper, and bass are being actively caught by boaters and shore fishermen.
+The current lake temperature is approximately 66 degrees.
 Fishing times are 6:30 a.m. to sunset and will be strictly enforced.
 Aquatic bait is not allowed at Standley Lake; this includes salamanders, leeches, crayfish, frogs and minnows.
-Aquatic Nuisance Species regulations are in effect.
+Aquatic Nuisance Species (ANS) regulations are in effect.
 Call for more details.
 A $7 fee is charged for all drive-in traffic.
 A $15 fee for daily boating is required for canoes, kayaks and small fishing vessels.
 No belly boats are allowed.
-Any trailered boat must meet ANS program protocols and are subject to quarantine.
-Drive-in access is available from 7:00 a.m. to sunset.
+Any trailered boat must meet ANS program protocols and are subject to a fifteen-day quarantine.
+Drive-in access is available from 7 a.m. to sunset.
 For more information, contact the Standley Lake Nature Center at (303) 425-1097.

 Boyd Lake State Park (North of Loveland, Larimer County)